 Alfred Joseph Sr. was a musician, conductor and band-leader, and a leader of the Musicians’ Union in Chicago.
 He was born as Giuseppe di Grazia in Licodia Eubea, in the province of Catania, and had studied the humanities at a Dominican school, as well as music and the clarinet at the conservatory of the nearby town of Vizzini, the home-town of Giovanni Verga and the location of Cavalleria Rusticana.

-This term of “rustic chivalry” well applied to his father Sebastiano (picture), a blacksmith and a sergeant, decorated with three gold medals for military valor.
+This term of “rustic chivalry” well applied to his father Sebastiano (picture), a blacksmith and a sergeant in the elite troop of the Bersaglieri, decorated with three gold medals for military valor.
 During the Third Independence War of Italy, he took part in two of the most illustrious episodes: he was injured as one of men forming the Square of Villafranca at the disastrous Battle of Custoza, in 1866, which in extremis saved Crown Prince Umberto (I.) from the Austrians.
 He was among the fighters of the Breach of the Porta Pia (Breccia di Porta Pia) in Rome, in 1870, known as the “Capture of Rome,” the ultimate battle of the Italian Risorgimento, against the troops of the Pope and of Emperor Napoleon III., which completed the unification of Italy.
-As both actions were carried out by the Bersaglieri, he probably belonged to these elite units.

 Squadra di Villafranca, Battle of Custoza, 1866

 Little is known about Sebastiano’s wife, whose maiden-name was Lainè, (no doubt a name of Norman origin, derived from the French l’aîné, “the eldest”) who died young.
 They had another, older son, and a daughter, who became a nun, Suor Francesca.